 1. Does the University of Virginia have supplemental essays?

-Yes, UVA has supplemental essays along with the Common App personal statement.
+Yes, UVA only retained the supplemental essay for its School of Nursing applicants.
 These essays are your chance to share something meaningful about you beyond your grades and test scores.

 2. How many supplemental essays does the University of Virginia have?